How to Mount/Unmount USB Drive in Linux by Command Examples?

 4. Unmounting USB drive in Linux System:

 Once you’re done with using data from mounted USB drive, you need to unmount it.

 sudo umount /media/usb

-Note: Kindly don’t take a risk to remove USB device without unmounting, it can corrupt your data in USB drive.
+Note: Kindly don’t take a risk to remove a USB device without unmounting, it can corrupt your data in the USB drive.

 We have seen How to Mount USB Drive in Linux.
 But again, you may have GUI access where you can access all connected devices.
 Then why do I need mounting USB drive through terminal?

 I am sharing my experience where these commands saved my data.
 Saving my precious data can never be less than saving my life.
 It might be true for you.

 So here it is…

 Last week my Linux crashed, and I was not able to log in through GUI.
 So the only option I had to log in through shell terminal.
 (To log in through shell terminal, keep pressing ctrl + alt+ f1 while powering on.)
 With these commands, I took a backup in my USB flash drive before resolving the issue with crashed Linux.

 So the technique – how to mount USB drive in Linux, comes as a bulletproof for me to save myself from data loss.